qoolixiloop/qool-jekyll-loop/README.md

 ## Install rbenv
     $ git clone https://github.com/rbenv/rbenv.git ~/.rbenv
     $ vim ~/.bashrc

-add some echo export commands if not already there, and source it
+Add some echo export commands if not already there, and source it.

+    $ echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc
+    $ echo 'export GEM_HOME="$HOME/gems"' >> ~/.bashrc
+    $ echo 'export PATH="$HOME/gems/bin:$PATH"' >> ~/.bashrc
+    $ source ~/.bashrc

-## install ruby-build with rbenv
+## Install ruby-build with rbenv
     $ git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build

-## install local ruby with rbenv using ruby-build
+## Install local ruby with rbenv using ruby-build
-list all available version
+List all available versions.

     $ rbenv install -l

-choose a version to install
+Choose a version to install.

     $ rbenv install 2.6.0

-set it global
+Set it global.

     $ rbenv global 2.6.0

 ### Explanation:
-show all installed versions of ruby
+Show all installed versions of ruby.

     $ rbenv versions
     system (ubuntu installation, sudo apt install )
     * 2.6.0 (rbenv local installation, set with $ rbenv global, gem install, bundle install, ruby build)

-set a local ruby version to a folder
+Set a local ruby version to a folder.

     $ rbenv local 2.1.0
     applyied to a folder adds file: .ruby-version with content: 2.1.0

-show active global ruby version
+Show active global ruby version.

     $ ruby -version (if not in a folder containing file .ruby-version with content 2.1.0)
     2.6.0 (if set with $ rbenv global)

-show active global ruby version
+Show active global ruby version.

     $ ruby -version
     2.1.0 (if in a folder set with $ rbenv local and containing file .ruby-version with content 2.1.0)

-## install packages (gems) with gem
+## Install packages (gems) with gem
-useful information where gems are stored and $PATH
+Useful information where gems are stored and $PATH.

     $ gem env

-turn off installing documentation, can take a long time
+Turn off installing documentation, can take a long time.

     echo "gem: --no-document" > ~/.gemrc

-install bundler (Bundler is a tool that manages gem dependencies for projects)
+Install bundler (Bundler is a tool that manages gem dependencies for projects).
-reads file Gemfile, file Gemfile.lock
+Reads file Gemfile, file Gemfile.lock-

     $ gem install bundler  (installed under enabled version, global or local)

-rehash, rbenv works by creating a directory of shims, which point to the files
-used by the Ruby version which is enabled.
+Rehash, rbenv works by creating a directory of shims, which point to the files used by the Ruby version which is enabled.

     $ rbenv rehash

-install jekyll
+Install jekyll.

     $ gem install jekyll bundler

-## start jekyll server
+## Start jekyll server

     $ jekyll serve

-same as $jekyll build && starting server at http://localhost:4000
+Same as $jekyll build && starting server at http://localhost:4000

 Where:
-    _site
+* _site

-## use global variables
+## Use global variables
 Info:

     https://jekyllrb.com/docs/variables/